Try a Free Live AI Golf Lesson TRY FREE

 It's very tempting to flip your hands at the ball because it feels faster.
 It feels like you get a little more speed and control, which is why we always want to over-use our hands in the golf swing.

 Of course that's not what we're doing in the Rotary Swing.
 Our hands are simply being brought down by the rotation of the body.
 You're just swinging your hands down along with your body, not doing anything with the club all the way down.
-The club is just going to release naturally.
+The club is just going to release naturally through the impact zone.

 Adrian's feeling, when he's hitting the ball, and his thought through the swing, is that he actually "forgets" that he has arms.
 When he forgets about them, his arms come down naturally in the right position and get into the ideal impact position we saw in the photos.